Paul Stastny: Return to Winnipeg (2020–2022)

-Carolina Hurricanes (2022–present)
+Carolina Hurricanes and retirement (2022–2023)

 As a free agent from the Jets, Stastny joined his fifth club and first Eastern Conference team in signing a one-year, $1.5 million contract with the Carolina Hurricanes on August 23, 2022.
+In Game 6 of the first round of the Stanley Cup playoffs against the New York Islanders, Stastny scored the game-winning goal in overtime to clinch the series victory and advance to the next round.

+On October 31, 2023, Stastny announced his retirement from professional hockey after 17 seasons.

 International play

 Although born in Canada, Stastny is a dual citizen of Canada and the United States; both he and his brother Yan have chosen to represent the U.S. in international competition.
 One reason that led Paul to make the choice was the possibility of competing internationally alongside his brother, who had already chosen to play for the U.S. Stastny first represented the U.S. in the 2004 Viking Cup, where he won a silver medal playing for the junior team.
 According to the Hockey's Future website, he was one of the most important American talents in the tournament.

 Stastny was selected to play for the U.S. men's national ice hockey team for the first time in the 2007 IIHF World Championship.
 He played seven games, scored four goals and four assists, had two penalty minutes, and finished even in plus/minus.
 The U.S. team lost in the quarter-finals against Finland.
 Stastny was named the best American player in the 3–0 win against Germany, when he scored two goals and had one assist.
-He was chosen as one of the three best U.S players at the tournament, together with Lee Stempniak and Toby Petersen.
+He was chosen as one of the three best U.S. players at the tournament, together with Lee Stempniak and Toby Petersen.

 Stastny was again selected to play for the U.S. ice hockey team in the 2010 Winter Olympics in Vancouver where he won a silver medal.
 He scored a goal and two assists over six games.
 Upon completion of a disappointing 2012–13 season with the Avalanche, he accepted an invitation to the 2013 World Championship event in Finland/Sweden and was selected as Team USA's captain.
 Stastny led the largely unheralded U.S. team, in claiming their country's first medal at the Championships since 2004, with shootout victory over Finland for the bronze medal on May 19, 2013.
 He finished the tournament in second place in individual scoring with 15 points in 10 games, resulting in selection to the World Championship All-Star Team.